Public Policy Issues

 NCJW works for comprehensive, humane, and equitable immigration and naturalization laws, policies, and practices that facilitate and expedite legal status for more individuals.
 We support measures such as the DREAM Act (Development, Relief, and Education for Alien Minors Act), which failed in Congress but has been passed by several states across the country, as a way to expedite the path to citizenship and higher education for the best and brightest immigrant children.
 As the country is poised to enact comprehensive immigration reform, NCJW seeks to promote measures that provide a direct and inclusive path to citizenship without unjust enforcement triggers and rejects the enforcement-only approach that separates families and persecutes those seeking opportunity and a better life.

-Lesbian, Gay, Bisexual and Transgender (LGBT) individuals face pervasive discrimination with little protection from federal laws and policies.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals face pervasive discrimination with little protection from federal laws and policies.
 This deprivation of civil rights, including the exclusion of sexual orientation and gender identity as protected categories under nearly all federal civil rights statutes, is a fundamental affront to human rights.
-Although gains have been made across the country, including state legalization of same-sex marriage and the Supreme Court decision to overturn the Defense of Marriage Act (DOMA), LGBT individuals continue to face the risk of discrimination when other characteristics like gender and race are protected.
+Although gains have been made across the country, including legalization of same-sex marriage in the landmark US Supreme Court decision Obergefell v.
+Hodges, LGBTQ individuals continue to face discrimination.

-NCJW believes that discrimination on the basis of sexual orientation, gender identity, and gender expression must be eliminated.
-NCJW also supports and advocates for laws to provide equal rights for same-sex couples, and the passage of comprehensive legislation to expand civil rights protections to the LGBT community.
-This includes an expansion of laws that would protect LGBT youth against bullying, harassment and discrimination in public schools and bar workplace discrimination against LGBT employees.
+NCJW believes that discrimination on the basis of sexual orientation and gender identity must be eliminated.
+NCJW also supports and advocates for comprehensive legislation to expand civil rights protections to the LGBTQ community.
+This includes an expansion of laws that would protect LGBT youth against bullying, harassment and discrimination in public schools and bar workplace and public accommodations discrimination against LGBTQ employees.